real estate dispute arbitration in Cincinnati, Ohio 45253

 Arbitration Showdown: The Cincinnati Condo Clash

 In the heart of Cincinnati’s 45253 neighborhood, a real estate arbitration unfolded in late 2023 that tested the limits of goodwill between neighbors and investors alike.
-The dispute involved two parties connected through a seemingly straightforward condo sale: developer Marcus Levin and buyer Allison Price.
+The dispute involved two parties connected through a seemingly straightforward condo sale: developer the claimant and buyer Allison Price.
 The story began in March 2023 when Allison entered into a purchase agreement to buy a newly renovated unit at Clifton Grove Condominiums for $325,000.
 Marcus, the developer, promised move-in ready conditions with all appliances functioning, a warranty for structural issues valid for one year, and completion of agreed-upon common area landscaping before closing.
 The contract was clear but left room for interpretation regarding timelines.
 Closing occurred on September 15, 2023.
 Allison took possession but quickly identified multiple issues — a malfunctioning HVAC system, incomplete landscaping, and water stains on the ceiling traced back to a leaky roof.
 Despite repeated calls, Marcus delayed repairs citing subcontractor shortages and weather setbacks.
 Frustrated, Allison withheld $15,000 from the final payment and requested arbitration, invoking a clause in their contract.
-The arbitration hearing was held in Cincinnati in January 2024 before retired Judge Ellen Harris, an expert in Ohio real estate law.
+The arbitration hearing was held in Cincinnati in January 2024 before retired Judge the claimant, an expert in Ohio real estate law.
 Both parties presented detailed timelines and invoices.
 Allison’s expert contractor testified that HVAC repairs alone should have been completed within 30 days post-closing, and the leak was a pre-existing condition concealed during sale disclosures.
-Marcus countered with delivery receipts for appliances and photos demonstrating landscaping progress, arguing external factors were at fault and the warranty did not cover “negligible cosmetic flaws.”
+Marcus countered with delivery receipts for appliances and photos demonstrating landscaping progress, arguing external factors were at fault and the warranty did not cover negligible cosmetic flaws.”
 The arbitration process revealed surprising facts: Marcus’s team had subcontracted critical work to a firm with a history of delays and had inadequately disclosed the roof condition to maintain the sale timeline.
 Allison’s withholding of funds applied necessary pressure but had risked breaching contract terms on payment schedules.
-After three intense sessions, Judge Harris issued her ruling in February 2024: Marcus was ordered to pay Allison $18,500 for repairs and penalty costs, including attorney fees, and to complete outstanding landscaping within 30 days of the ruling.
+After three intense sessions, Judge Harris issued her ruling in February 2024: Marcus was ordered to pay Allison $18,500 for repairs and penalty costs, including local businessesmplete outstanding landscaping within 30 days of the ruling.
 Allison was required to release the withheld payment within 10 days to Marcus.
 Both parties ultimately expressed relief at having avoided prolonged litigation.
 Allison moved forward with confidence her concerns were addressed, while Marcus accepted the arbitration outcome as a lesson in transparency and quality control.
 The Clifton Grove arbitration remains a cautionary tale across Cincinnati’s real estate circles—a powerful reminder that arbitration can be a swift, balanced resolution method when trust breaks down but communication and documentation hold strong.

 Tracy